BigSoftVideo/DOTE/settings.md

 ##### Subtier

 - The default [subtier alignment symbols](tiers.md) can be defined and ordered by the user.
+The default list includes some of the most commonly used symbols in the Mondadaian system.
 Note that this list can be rearranged by selecting, dragging and dropping an item in the list.

 ##### Shortcuts